influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/production_installation/data_node_installation.md

 sudo yum localinstall influxdb-data-1.6.4_c1.6.4.x86_64.rpm
 ```

 ### II.
-Edit the configuration file
+Edit the data node configuration files

 First, in `/etc/influxdb/influxdb.conf`:

 * Uncomment `hostname` at the top of the file and set it to the full hostname of the data node.
 * Uncomment `auth-enabled` in the `[http]` section and set it to `true`.
 * Uncomment `meta-auth-enabled` in the `[meta]` section and set it to `true`.
 * Uncomment `meta-internal-shared-secret` in the `[meta]` section and set it to a long pass phrase.
 The internal shared secret is used in JWT authentication for intra-node communication.
-This value must be same for all of your data nodes and match the `internal-shared-secret` value in the configuration files of your meta nodes.
+This value must be same for all of your data nodes and match the `[meta] internal-shared-secret` value in the configuration files of your meta nodes.

 Second, in `/etc/influxdb/influxdb.conf`, set: